"Krone" interview

 Publicly branded

 While many of his friends have already emigrated to other countries, Scott remains loyal to his homeland, not least because of his family situation.
-"South Africa is a very violent country with a corrupt government, but it's also my home.
-The people here have built up a high level of resilience, because otherwise you can't survive."
+"South Africa is a very violent country with a historically corrupt government, but it's also my home.
+The people here have built up a high degree of resilience, because otherwise you don't survive."
 Scott is now the father of his son Sam, which has also changed his life significantly.
 "I'm a very public person and obviously can't showcase my family to the same extent.
 People love it when they get a few private glimpses, but you can't overdo it and you have to draw clear boundaries.
 In the end, I'm also glad that I only became known when I was in my early 30s and my personality was already developed."

 Proceeds to charity